dschadow/CloudSecurity/README.md

 sensitive configuration properties.
 You have to provide an environment variable named `jasypt.encryptor.password` with the value `config-client-jasypt` to decrypt the database password during application start.

+## Profile cipher
+This profile uses Config Server functionality to encrypt sensitive properties.
+It requires either a symmetric or asymmetric key.
+The asymmetric implementation is using a keystore (`server.jks`) which was created by executing the following command:

+    keytool -genkeypair -alias mytestkey -keyalg RSA \
+      -dname "CN=Config Server,OU=Unit,O=Organization,L=City,S=State,C=Germany" \
+      -keypass changeme -keystore server.jks -storepass letmein

+The Config Server endpoints help you to encrypt and decrypt data:

+    curl localhost:8888/encrypt -d secretToEncrypt
+    curl localhost:8888/decrypt -d secretToDecrypt

 ## Profile vault
 This profile is using [Vault](https://www.vaultproject.io) to secure sensitive configuration properties.